The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

 After that, heavy rains and high temperatures may make the coastline and beaches less ideal.

-It is also worth noting that some safari lodges and camps may close for the upcoming heavy rains.
+It is also worth noting that some safari lodges and camps close for the upcoming heavy rains.
+Only opening again in July in anticipation of the world’s greatest wildlife spectacle; the great wildebeest migration.

 April is the wettest month in Kenya, with long rains at the peak.
 Expect a lot of rain with fewer sunshine hours if you want to visit Kenya this month.